nixworks/public/news/2002/02/27/index.md

 _Context: Georgian, War on Terrorism, guerillas, special operations forces_

 ### [ 57 people die in Godhra when a Muslim mob sets fire to a carriage on the Sabarmati Express filled with Vishwa Hindu Parishad activists returning from Ayodhya en route to Ahmedabad.
 After detaching the burned carriage, the train continues to Vadodara, where Hindus beat and stab people leaving the train, killing one.
 A 17-year-old is later killed in Godhra by police trying to disrupt mobs.](/news/2002/02/27/57-people-die-in-godhra-when-a-muslim-mob-sets-fire-to-a-carriage-on-the-sabarmati-express-filled-with-vishwa-hindu-parishad-activists-retu.md)
-_Context: Ahmedabad, Ayodhya, Godhra, Sabarmati Express, Vadodara, Vishwa Hindu Parishad_
+_Context: Ahmedabad, Ayodhya, Godhra, Sabarmati Express, VHP, Vadodara_

 ### [ Comedian Spike Milligan dies from liver disease, aged 83.](/news/2002/02/27/comedian-spike-milligan-dies-from-liver-disease-aged-83.md)
 _Context: Spike Milligan_